LondonJim/React-Blog/README.md

 # Learning more React and testing with Jest!

 Currently in process of creating React blog site but playing around with and experimenting with Jest/Emzyme as I go.

+## Instructions
+Add todos in the 'Add new todo' text area, to remove a todo click on it.

 ## Available Scripts